Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 1. Hereditary predisposition - this disease is often found in members of the same family and almost always in identical twins.

-2. Infectious theory - the presence of antibodies and antigens in the blood of people who have had influenza, staphylococcal infection, hepatitis.
+2. Infectious theory - the presence of antibodies and antigens in the blood of people who have had influenza, staphylococcal infection, or hepatitis.

-arterial change in giant cell arteritis
+artery changes in giant cell arteritis

 In the blood of patients with exacerbation of arteritis, a large number of immune complexes, lymphoblasts, and serum immunoglobulins are found.